Computers/Controllers Available for Projects at The RabbitHole

 Arduino hardware (and with its later introduction, the RPi Pico) arguably provides the least-cost hardware to begin developing programming skills and programmable hardware. [one can easily spend more on a meal at a fast food restaurant than it costs to buy an Arduino or Pico controller 😉].

-of capabilities in terms of hardware performance and software support.
+Raspberry Pi hardware provides a wider range of capabilities in terms of hardware performance and software support.
 And the RPi 400 platform provides a quite usable desktop computer for home, small office, games, and software development.

 ESP was the first of the low-cost controllers to offer integrated wireless interfaces and gained popularity for largely that reason (in our opinion).